Ankur Jain: Career

-Recognition

-As of September 2024, Forbes estimated his net worth at US$1.2 billion.
+As of September 2024, Forbes estimated Jain's net worth at $1.2 billion.
 In 2017, Jain was named a Young Global Leader by the World Economic Forum.
-He was called “The Best Connected 21-year-old-in the World” by Inc. and named to the 30 under 30 list by Forbes, as well as similar lists by Inc. and The Christian Science Monitor.
+He was called "The Best Connected 21-year-old-in the World" by Inc. and named to the 30 under 30 list by Forbes, as well as similar lists by Inc. and The Christian Science Monitor.

 Personal life

 In April 2024, Jain married former WWE wrestler Erika Hammond in Egypt.